PaulEzennolim/Weather-App-GUH/README.md

 # Weather App GUH

-Weather APP GUH
+Overview

-This project is a weather application using pyhton programming language, django framework, OpenWeather API, GoogleCityImages API and SearchEngine API.
-This application will show the weather, other information and an image of a particular city, entered by the user, by usin an API.
+Weather App GUH is a weather application built using Python, the Django framework, the OpenWeather API, and the Google Custom Search API.
+The app provides current weather information and an image of a city specified by the user.

-Requirements:
+Requirements
-Python installed
+Python
-Djano installed
+Django
+APIs Used

-OpenWeather API:
+OpenWeather API
-OpenWeather API (https://openweathermap.org/api) is online service API that provides global weather data via API including current weather data forecast and historical weather data for any geographical location.
-OpenWeather has many types of API's like Current Weather Data, Hourly Forecast 4 days and Daily Forecast 16 days.
-Current weather data API is used in this project. https://api.openweathermap.org/data/2.5/weather?q={city name}&appid={API key} is the API used in the project.
-Create an account and generate your own API key.
-You can delete this after you use it for saftey purposes.

-GoogleCityImages API:
+OpenWeather API provides global weather data, including current conditions, forecasts, and historical data.
+This project utilizes the "Current Weather Data" API to fetch weather details for a specified city.
+To use the API, sign up at OpenWeather, create an account, and generate an API key.
+Use the following URL format for requests:

+bash
+Copy code
+https://api.openweathermap.org/data/2.5/weather?q={city name}&appid={API key}
-https://developers.google.com/custom-search/v1/introduction is where to get the Custom Search JSON API key.
+Google Custom Search API

-SearchEngineAPI:
-(https://programmablesearchengine.google.com/) - Once you've got you key create your own search engine and name it whatever you like.
-Make sure to choose the setting that says "search the entire web".
-This setting will search all the images related to the city.
-Once your search engine hs been created, there should be roughly 17 letters/numbers after an =.
-This is the part of the script you need to copy.
+The Google Custom Search API allows for searching and retrieving images related to a specific city.
+To set up the API, follow these steps:

+Obtain an API key from Google Developers.
+Create a custom search engine at Programmable Search Engine.
+Configure the search engine to "Search the entire web" to get relevant images.
+Copy the unique identifier (17 characters) from the search engine URL after the cx= parameter.
+Usage
+Install the required dependencies (Python and Django).
+Set up your OpenWeather and Google Custom Search API keys in the project.
+Run the Django server and access the app to enter a city name and get weather information and an image.
-Thank you for taking the time to check out this project!
-Your interest and support mean the world to me.
+Thank you for checking out this project!
+Your interest and support are greatly appreciated.